Welcome to Reception Class!

 Read, Write Inc.

-scheme to consolidate all the individual and ‘special friend’ sounds that we have learnt so far.
-We will begin to take part in focused small group RWInc phonic sessions where the children will continue to develop their word reading, comprehension and writing skills.
+During the Summer Term, we will continue to use the Read, Write Inc scheme to consolidate all the individual and ‘special friend’ sounds that we have learnt so far.
+We will continue to take part in focused small group RWInc phonic sessions where the children will continue to develop their word reading, comprehension and writing skills.

 Additional reading and writing opportunities will also continue to take place on a daily basis (through our continuous provision and adult led activities) where children are encouraged to use their sound knowledge to support their independent reading and writing.